spatie/laravel-mailable-test/README.md

 ];
 ```

-You can publish the config-file with:
+Optionally you can publish the config-file with:

 ```bash
 php artisan vendor:publish --provider="Spatie\MailableTest\MailableTestServiceProvider" --tag="config"
 ```